Emma NsugbeProject Architect

-Following Emma’s involvement at Lords, Emma contributed to our ‘One Stop Shop’ projects, namely Hackney Service Centre of 2009 and Brent Civic Centre of 2013, both of which achieved the highly coveted accolades of BREEAM ‘Excellent’ and BREEAM ‘Outstanding’, respectively.
+Following Emma’s involvement at Lords, Emma contributed to our ‘One Stop Shop’ projects, namely Hackney Service Centre of 2009 and Brent Civic Centre of 2013, which achieved BREEAM ‘Excellent’ and BREEAM ‘Outstanding’ respectively.

 As a key member of the project team on the multi-award winning UCLH Macmillan Cancer Centre, Emma co-ordinated the design detail and delivery of the bronze façade.
 More recently, Emma was responsible for the detailed design and on site execution of The Residence, a high-end housing development in West Hampstead consisting of 79 market tenure and 12 affordable units completed in 2016.

-Last year, Emma successfully managed all aspects of the detailed design and delivery of a new stand-alone meeting room for the office.
-She continues to be involved in a range of premises related projects including the addition of a link bridge between two mezzanine areas, a renewal of the office lighting scheme and general ongoing improvement and refurbishment works on our Marylebone office site.
+Emma successfully managed all aspects of the detailed design and delivery of a new stand-alone meeting room for the London office.
+She continues to be involved in a range of premises related projects including the addition of a link bridge between two mezzanine areas, a renewal of the lighting scheme, and general ongoing improvement and refurbishment works.

 Emma speaks and writes fluent English and French.